Riverside Center For The Performing Arts Presents A RIVERSIDE FAMILY CHRISTMAS

 Riverside Center is thrilled to introduce the top-notch cast of performers who are eager to return to the stage and spread holiday cheer.
 Jarrett Bloom, Carson Eubank, Gabrielle Gutierrez, Kathy Halenda, Andrea Kahane, Ian Lane, Star Spann, and Stephanie Wood round out the cast.
 Patrons can also look forward to a guest appearance by Producing Artistic Director Patrick A'Hearn.

-This year's signature spectacular extravaganza is a reflective, encouraging message of family and hope, conveyed through beloved carols and hymns performed with the level of talent and entertainment Riverside Center patrons have come to expect.
+This year our signature spectacular extravaganza is a reflective, encouraging message of family and hope, conveyed thru beloved carols and hymns performed with the level of talent and entertainment Riverside Center patrons have come to expect.

 The creative team is led by Director Patrick A'Hearn, Music Director Carson Eubank, and Choreographer Stephanie Wood.
 Scenic Coordination is by Will O'Donnell, and based on an original scenic design by Frank Foster, the lighting design is by Weston Corey, and costumes are designed by Kyna Chilcot.
 Sound Design is by Billy Timms, and properties master and set dresser is RaeAnna Hammerbacker.
 The production stage manager is Emily DeRoma.